joost-morsink/DataConvert/docs/reference/rec.md

 # RecordConverter
-This component is able to convert back and forth between dictionary-like types, called _record_s, and dataclasses.
+This component is able to convert back and forth between dictionary-like types, called _record_s, and data classes.

 _Record_ is an abstract concept and any type can be used if:
 * `IRecord<T>` and `IRecordCreator` (nested) interface implementations can be provided.